s-shaligram/s-shaligram/README.md

 ## Full stack Engineer • Gamer

-Things I love: Gaming and movies.
+Things I love: Gaming and movies

 ## 🌏 How to reach me